MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 After you categorize a good sample of meetings into the specified categories, you can:

-* View meeting data based on those categories with visual charts and lists, as shown in the following graphic.
+* View meeting data based on those categories with visual charts and lists.
 * Select to **Auto-Categorize Full Dataset** based on the sample meeting categorizations already done by you, as the analyst.
 * Use the **Refine Categorization** option to create a copy of the selected analysis and add or change the categories for more in-depth analysis.